 Common Types of Infectious Myositis

-In children, this condition occurs after an episode of fever, malaise, and rhinorrhea followed by severe pain, especially in the calves that coincides with subsidence of fever.
+In children, this condition occurs after an episode of fever, malaise, and rhinorrhea followed by severe pain, especially in the calves that coincide with subsidence of fever.
 The muscle pain worse with movement, especially with walking.
-It is also know as benign acute myositis and is a self limiting condition that generally last 1-7 days.
+It is also known as benign acute myositis and is a self-limiting condition that generally lasts 1-7 days.

 In adults, there would be fever myalgias and generalized weakness.
 Muscle swelling may occur in some patients.

 Group A virus can cause an acute, diffuse inflammatory myopathy that may progress to rhabdomyolysis and myoglobinuria.
 Renal failure may be a complication leading to renal failure.

 Group B virus infection causes severe pain in the muscles between the ribs or in the diaphragm [pleurodynia, also called Bornholm disease or epidemic myalgia.

 It is an acute, febrile disorder with abrupt onset of pain in the abdomen or lower thoracic region.
 Pain can be referred to the back and shoulders and is worse on movements, breathing, or coughing.

 Muscle tenderness and swelling may be noted in some patients.

 Trauma, viral infection, and malnutrition have been implicated as the causes.
 Nutritional deficiency and associated parasitic infection in tropical climates may contribute.
 In the temperate climates, pyomyositis is seen most commonly in patients with diabetes, HIV infection, and malignancy.